nawinkhatiwada/AndroidMVPArchitecture/README.md

 # Attribution
 Thank you [Dinesh Gajurel](https://github.com/dineshgajurel) for your wonderful contribution for developing the sample API that I have used in this repository.
 It was really helpful to have your input in this  project.

-I would also like to thank [Subhash Acharya](https://github.com/subhasha1) for your continuous guidance to improve the coding standard.
-I sincerely appreciate the time you spent reviewing my code and recommending me for achieving best result.
+Thank you [Subhash Acharya](https://github.com/subhasha1) for your continuous guidance and support to improve the coding standard.
+I sincerely appreciate the time you spent and assistance you have provided me by reviewing my code and recommending me for achieving the best result.
-I greatly appreciate the assistance you have provided me.

 --------------------------------------------------------------------------------------------